elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

-* (string) The size of the No-Show REP Bond or the size of the Stake placed on the Designated Report (whichever is greater), in [attoREP](#atto-prefix), as a stringified unsigned integer.
+* (null|string) Return value cannot be obtained when executed as a transaction because Ethereum nodes [discard](#transaction-return-values) transaction return values.
+However, if `p.tx.send` is set to `false`, this function will be executed as a call and will return the Initial Report Stake size, in attoREP, as a stringified unsigned integer.

 ### augur.api.Universe.getOrCacheDesignatedReportNoShowBond(p)